Hemanthm5678/Covid-19-Capstone-project/README.md

 # COVID-19 Trend Analysis and Forecasting 🦠📈

 ## Overview
-This repository contains a comprehensive data science capstone project focused on analyzing the global and regional impacts of the COVID-19 pandemic. [cite_start]The objective of this project is to visualize the trends in infection, recovery, and mortality rates, and to leverage time-series machine learning to forecast future case trajectories[cite: 8].
+This repository contains a comprehensive data science capstone project focused on analyzing the global and regional impacts of the COVID-19 pandemic.
+The objective of this project is to visualize the trends in infection, recovery, and mortality rates, and to leverage time-series machine learning to forecast future case trajectories.

 ## Problem Statement
-[cite_start]Given datasets containing the daily number of confirmed, recovered, and deceased COVID-19 patients[cite: 10], the goal is to:
+Given datasets containing the daily number of confirmed, recovered, and deceased COVID-19 patients, the goal is to:
-1. [cite_start]Accumulate and clean the data from multiple files[cite: 13].
+1. Accumulate and clean the data from multiple files.
-2. [cite_start]Visualize the impact and analyze the rate of infection versus recovery[cite: 8, 14].
+2. Visualize the impact and analyze the rate of infection versus recovery.
-3. [cite_start]Make data-driven predictions about the number of cases expected one week into the future based on current trends[cite: 8, 15, 16].
+3. Make data-driven predictions about the number of cases expected one week into the future based on current trends.

 ## Tech Stack
 * **Python:** Core programming language.
-* [cite_start]**Pandas:** Used for data accumulation, cleaning, and preprocessing[cite: 13].
+* **Pandas:** Used for data accumulation, cleaning, and preprocessing.
-* [cite_start]**Plotly:** Utilized to create interactive, web-ready visualizations of historical trends[cite: 14].
+* **Plotly:** Utilized to create interactive, web-ready visualizations of historical trends.
-* [cite_start]**Facebook Prophet:** Implemented for robust time-series forecasting and trend prediction[cite: 15].
+* **Facebook Prophet:** Implemented for robust time-series forecasting and trend prediction.
 * **Jupyter Notebook:** The primary interactive development environment.

 ## Project Structure